 The FOXWELL NT301 OBD2 scanner is among the best DIY scanners.
 DIY scanners go one step further than a basic code reader, offering more features.

-This DIY scanner makes easy work of detecting malfunctions on your car.
-With an easy-to-read display, responsive buttons and well-organized menu icons, this unit is simple to use.
+This DIY scanner makes easy work of detecting malfunctions in your car.

-In addition, this device is compatible with any vehicle created after 1996 (whether it is an SUV, minivan, or light-duty truck).
+This device is also compatible with any vehicle created after 1996 (whether it is an SUV, minivan, or light-duty truck).

-The FOXWELL NT301 OBD2 scanner supports all 10 service modes thus it can:
+The FOXWELL NT301 OBD2 scanner supports all ten service modes; thus, it can:

-- catch intermittent problems during present or last finished drive cycle,
+- catch intermittent problems during the present or last finished drive cycle

 - support multiple code requests